Access to the territory and push backs

 • Humanitarian and/or urgent situations: humanitarian visa can be granted to third country nationals who do not feel safe in their country of origin, or for urgent economical or medical reasons.
 However, one cannot obtain a humanitarian visa with the explicit intention to apply for international protection upon arrival in Belgium.

-Positive decisions on humanitarian visas in 2022, per nationality[6]
+Positive decisions on humanitarian visas in 2023, per nationality

 Country Number

-Afghanistan 389
+Afghanistan 329

-Syria 166
+Syria 290

-Palestine 93
+Palestine 107

-Other nationalities 141
+Other nationalities 286

-Total 870
+Total 1,256

-The applicant needs to pay an administrative fee of €229 per adult person.[12]
-The law does not determine a deadline before which the Immigration Office needs to take a decision.
+The applicant needs to pay an administrative fee of € 236 per adult person.[7]
+The law does not determine a deadline by which the Immigration Office needs to take a decision.
 If the humanitarian visa is granted, applicants receive a long-term visa.
 Upon arrival in Belgium, they are given a temporary residence permit valid for 1 year.
 This residence permit can be extended annually.
-The extension can be subject to certain criteria such as proof of cohabitation with the family member in Belgium and the proof of work.
-Third country nationals who arrived in Belgium with a humanitarian visa, have the possibility to apply for international protection.
+The extension can be subject to certain criteria such as proof of cohabitation with the family member in Belgium and proof of work.
+Third country nationals who arrived in Belgium with a humanitarian visa have the possibility to apply for international protection.

 Resettlement

-Since 2013, Belgium has a structural resettlement programme base on annual quotas.[13]
+Since 2013, Belgium has a structural resettlement programme based on annual quotas.[8]
 Fedasil manages the Belgian resettlement programme with several partners.
 UNHCR identifies vulnerable refugees in third countries.
 Afterwards, CGRS officials engage in conversations with the selected persons – online or live after travelling to their country of residence – in order to screen the person’s vulnerability and to carry out the required security checks.
-If a person is eligible to be resettled to Belgium, Fedasil carries out pre-departure medical and social screenings and the third country national receives a humanitarian visa and a pre-departure cultural orientation by Fedasil, ‘BELCO’.[14]
-IOM is involved for the reservation of flights, some last medical checks and the accompaniment of the person from departure until arrival in Belgium.[15]
-Upon arrival in Belgium, the person can introduce an application for international protection.
+If a person is eligible to be resettled to Belgium, Fedasil carries out pre-departure medical and social screenings and the third country national receives a humanitarian visa and a pre-departure cultural orientation by Fedasil, ‘BELCO’.[9]
+IOM is involved for the reservation of flights, some last medical checks and the accompaniment of the person from departure until arrival in Belgium.[10]
+Upon arrival in Belgium, the person can lodge an application for international protection.

-Over the period 2013-2022, Belgium resettled 4,501 refugees.
-The programme involved mainly Syrians from the neighbouring Turkey, Jordan and Lebanon, and Congolese from the Great Lakes region.[16]
+Over the period 2013-2024, Belgium resettled 5,275 refugees.
 Belgium initially pledged to resettle 1,250 persons in 2022, 1,400 in 2023 and 1,500 in 2024.
 The pledges for 2023 and 2024 were afterwards lowered to 500 in both years, due to the reception crisis.
 For 2025, Belgium pledged to resettle 1,000 persons.
+However, due to the ongoing reception crisis (see Constraints to the right to shelter) the resettlement programme is severely impacted.
+During 2022, only 71 out of 1,250 resettlements (6%) were effectively carried out.[11]
+In 2024, 487 persons were resettled to Belgium, mainly Congolese refugees from Rwanda and Syrian refugees from Türkiye.[12]

 Number of third country nationals resettled to Belgium[13]